ram111222/BossCMD/README.md

 - The script is adaptable and can be expanded with additional commands and features as needed.

 BossCMD is more than just a command line tool; it's a customizable environment that caters to the specific needs of its users, whether it's for leisure or administrative tasks.
 Its blend of security, personalization, and utility makes it a valuable addition to any user's toolkit.

+## EARLY ALPLA

+This is in early alpha stage.
+SO please standby as there will be more commits as development continues.